SteveTheGamemaker/GMGym/docs.md

 - **Key Variables:**
     - `controlmode`:  Determines whether the car is controlled by the "AI" or a "human" player.
-    - `startx`, `starty`: Store the initial position for potential reset purposes.
+    - `startx`, `starty`: Store the initial position for reset purposes.
     - `sensors`:  The number of distance sensors used for environment perception (default is 32).
     - `mySpeed`:  The car's current speed, influenced by acceleration, deceleration, and maximum speed limits.
     - `maxSpeed`:  The car's upper speed limit.